-You’d be surprised how good an espresso from a coffee percolator tastes.
+You’d be surprised how good espresso from a coffee percolator tastes.
 A stovetop espresso maker produces a richer and tastier coffee than your regular coffee machine.
-But it’s lighter and not has heavy as that from an electric espresso maker.
-Also they stovetop espresso’s are small and sleek and don’t take up a lot of counter or cupboard space.
+But it’s lighter and not as heavy as that from an electric espresso maker.
+Stovetop espresso makers are small and sleek and don’t take up a lot of counters or cupboard space.

 It’s a budget-friendly alternative from bulky electric espresso machines.
 And all you need is an electric or gas stove-top.

-Step 1: Disassemble your Moka Pot stovetop coffee maker
+Step 1: Disassemble your Moka Pot Stovetop Espresso Coffee Maker

 First, take apart your coffee percolator into its three pieces.
 They are the bottom boiler, the middle coffee funnel, and the top coffee chamber.